Call 800-803-TREE

 In early 2008, Moon Nurseries submitted samples of its bioretention soil mixture (BSM) to a DNREC approved laboratory (Duffield Associates, Consultants in the Geosciences) to obtain certification of its biosoil medium.
 Laboratory testing was performed on a representative sample of biofiltration soil to evaluate general conformance of the sample provided with DNREC – Soil and Water Conservation Division’s requirements for biofiltration soil.

 Laboratory testing consisted of Particle Size Analysis (ASTM D 422) and Hydraulic Conductivity (ASTM D 5856, Constant Head Method) determination on sample provided.
-The laboratory performed particle size analysis and hydraulic conductivity testing to review the soil sample for the following DNREC requirements:
+The laboratory performed particle size analysis and hydraulic conductivity testing to review the soil sample for the following DNREC requirements: a mix consisting of equal parts by volume of triple-shredded hardwood mulch, peat moss, and clean concrete sand meeting the requirements of AASHTO M-6 or ASTM C-33;

 The laboratory concluded that all Mix Components, Sand Gradation, and Infiltration Rate met or exceeded the DNREC required standards.
 Moon Nurseries has been a reliable, certified supplier of bioretention soil to the Delaware area ever since.